josevarghese/copy-link-to-heading/readme.txt

 - Simple settings page for quick configuration.
 - Lightweight and optimized for performance.
 - Option to always show the copy link to the heading icon for mobile devices
+- Option to add tooltip for the link icon or to choose the browser alert for copying link of the heading

 == How Links are Generated ==